NicholasSebastian/AetherWebsite/README.md

 5. Games page
    - WebGL spinning cube
    - All games
+6. About page
+   - Spotify "currently listening to"
-6. Blog page
+7. Blog page
    - All blog posts
-7. Notes page
+8. Notes page
    - All notes
-8. Contact page
+9. Contact page